ablanco1950/CarsColor/README.md

 It also produces the file CarColorResults.txt so that the results can be scored.

-Appears the name of the photo  (it matches the license plate of the car) the rgb obtained by applying the maximum histogram of each RGB component and the approximate RGB in the list of colors in color.csv, as well as the name of this color
+In the CarColorResults.txt appears the name of the photo  (it matches the license plate of the car) the rgb obtained by applying the maximum histogram of each RGB component and the approximate RGB in the list of colors in color.csv, as well as the name of this color

 The results may be tested with  https://www.rapidtables.com/web/color/RGB_Color.html